 Thankfully there are ways you can have your treats without the negative effects of inflammation-causing ingredients.
 All we have to do is get creative and do a little extra research.

 Enjoy Biodynamic wines from Dry Farms Wine instead of glyphosate-laden wine

 Attention: Wine Lovers!!

 Glyphosate is the most commonly used herbicide worldwide.
-Which is concerning since in 2015, the International Agency for Research on Cancer classified glyphosate as “probably carcinogenic to humans.”
+This is concerning since, in 2015, the International Agency for Research on Cancer classified glyphosate as “probably carcinogenic to humans.”

 Most wines are sourced globally from small biodynamic wineries and Dry Farms Wine tests each wine to make sure they are all glyphosate free.
 Their wines are lower in sugar and alcohol as well!
 That means no hangover!
 Yeah!
 Read more about why they only use international vendors.

 If you do choose to drink alcohol, they are your safest bet for doing so safely while minimizing inflammation!

 Stevia-sweetened chocolate instead of sugar-sweetened chocolate can be amazing!